-With a shared passion for the continued growth and success of the sector, our board members generously volunteer their time, providing valuable insights and direction to support the ARC's growing presence.
+Our board members share a passion for the continued growth and success of our industry.
+They give generously and voluntarily of their time, providing valuable insights and direction to support ARC's growing significance in the sector.

 Glenn Evans, ARC's longstanding CEO, continues as executive director of the board.